cloudboxacademy/azure_databricks_course/README.md

 # azure_databricks_course
-Resources for the Udemy Course - Azure Databricks & Spark Core For Data Engineers(Python/SQL) by Ramesh Retnasamy
+Resources for the Udemy Course - Azure Databricks & Spark For Data Engineers(PySpark/SQL) by Ramesh Retnasamy